IRONMAN 70.3 Santa Cruz | 2025

 The elevation changes and trails add to the challenge of the run, making for a memorable experience.

 During the run, I also felt fresh, fast, and strong.
 The first 4 miles I was going and feeling more rapid than I thought I would go.
 At exactly mile 4, I was going below 7 minutes per mile.
-Subsequently, I got entangled with my shoelaces, I fell flat on the pavement, It felt so hard, on my stomach/core more than anything that I count move, many people athletes and spectators came to help me, I spent like 2–3 minutes on the side trying to put my self together, it was excruciating, I kept jogging until I was feeling good again, getting back to my pace, then since I did not notice what happened at the first time, I got entangled again.
-I can’t believe it, I fell super hard a second time on the pavement.
-It was one of the most painful things I have ever felt.
+Subsequently, I got entangled with my shoelaces, I fell flat on the pavement, It felt so hard, on my stomach/core more than anything I couldn't move, some athletes and spectators came to help me, I spent like 2–3 minutes on the side trying to put myself together, it was excruciating, I kept jogging until I was feeling good again, getting back to my pace, then since I did not notice what happened at the first time, I got entangled again.
+I still can’t believe it, I fell super hard a second time on the pavement.
+It was one of the most painful things I have ever felt. 😅

 This time, I almost cried; again, I lost around 2–3 minutes.
 I was frozen.
-I started talking positively to myself, reminded myself of a good mantra, and then I told myself, “Raquel, just keep going.”
+I told myself, “Raquel, just keep going.”
 I tried quickly to fix the laces.
-I got the shoelaces with the Speed laces or Fast Lock laces, but since I had new shoes, I kept the laces too long, and these were not elastic (YES I DID TRAIN with these new shoes and laces a couple of times).
-To avoid these entangling issues, I did a few quick stops trying to fix them, but I know all these stops and issues made me slower.
+I always use shoelaces with the Speed or Fast Lock laces, but since I had new shoes, this time I kept the laces too long, and these were not elastic (YES, I DID TRAIN with these new shoes and laces a couple of times😅).
+To avoid these entangling issues, I made a few quick stops to try to fix them, but I know that all these stops and issues made me slower.
 I am sure that if none of this had happened, I would have run a sub-1:30 or close to that.

 Finish time: 4:53:56

-I finished in second place, but it truly feels like first place, because I know what happened and how well I handled it 🥹🎖️🏆🎉.
+I finished in second place, but it truly feels like first, because I know what happened and how well I handled it 🥹🎖️🏆🎉.

-Nutrition: This time, I used a new, unflavored carb product with water (90 gr/hr) and added some drops of concentrate minerals, and a 100% natural gel every 20 min.
+Nutrition: This time, I used a new, unflavored carb product with water (90 g/hr) and added some drops of concentrate minerals and a 100% natural gel every 20 min.
 This was a total game-changer for me; once again, I kept feeling energetic, light, and strong from start to finish.

-I am thrilled, grateful, and proud of myself.
-After this fantastic experience with a lot of juicy positive emotions, I learned a great deal and gained a lot of confidence for the future events that await me.
-More than ever, I am self-assured that with a better-planned bike mechanical maintenance strategy, using my regular fast-lock laces 😝, and utilizing the same nutrition that has worked so well for me, I can achieve even better results. 🤩
+I am thrilled, grateful, and very proud of myself.
+After this fantastic experience, which left me with a wealth of positive emotions, I learned a great deal and gained a lot of confidence for the future events that await me.
+More than ever, I am confident that with a better-planned bike maintenance strategy, utilizing my regular fast-lock laces, and adhering to the same nutrition that has worked well for me, I can achieve even better results. 🤩